Politics of Michigan: History

 Historically, the first county-level meeting of the Republican Party took place in Jackson on July 6, 1854, and the party thereafter dominated Michigan until the Great Depression.
 In the 1912 election, Michigan was one of the six states to support progressive Republican and third-party candidate Theodore Roosevelt for president after he lost the Republican nomination to William Howard Taft.

 Michigan remained fairly reliably Republican at the presidential level for much of the 20th century.
 It was part of Greater New England, the northern tier of states settled chiefly by migrants from New England who carried their culture with them.
 The state was one of only a handful to back Wendell Willkie over Franklin Roosevelt in 1940, and supported Thomas E. Dewey in his losing bid against Harry S. Truman in 1948.

-Michigan went to the Democrats in two presidential elections during the 1960s but voted for the Republican candidate in every election from 1972 to 1988, including "native son" Gerald Ford in 1976.
-Since 1992 it has supported the Democrats by moderate margins, except for a narrow win by Donald Trump in 2016, which was the closet election in the state's history.
+Michigan went to the Democrats in all three presidential elections during the 1960s but voted for the Republican candidate in every election from 1972 to 1988, including "native son" Gerald Ford in 1976.
+Since 1992 it has supported the Democrats by small to moderate margins, except for a narrow win by Donald Trump in 2016, which was the closest election in the state's history.
 In 2020, Joe Biden won it back by 2.8 points.

 Michigan was the home of Gerald Ford, the 38th president of the United States.
 Born in Nebraska, he moved as an infant to Grand Rapids.
 The Gerald R. Ford Museum is in Grand Rapids, and the Gerald R. Ford Presidential Library is on the campus of his alma mater, the University of Michigan in Ann Arbor.

 Michigan's United States Senator Thomas W. Ferry, was President pro tempore of the United States Senate from March 9, 1875 – March 17, 1879.
 Vice President Henry Wilson died on November 22, 1875.
 Ferry, being President pro tempore of the Senate, was next in the line of presidential succession, and remained so until March 4, 1877.
 While the title "Acting Vice President" isn't defined in the Constitution, the title was widely used at the time (including by Ferry himself).

 In 1846, Michigan became the first state in the Union, as well as the first government in the world, to abolish the death penalty.
 Historian David Chardavoyne has suggested the movement to abolish capital punishment in Michigan grew out of enmity toward Canada, which made public executions a regular practice under British rule.